hydro-informatics/hydro-informatics.github.io/_sources/python-basics/pyinstall.md

 (conda-quick)=
 ### Quick Guide

+The quick guide to installing Python with Anaconda on Windows is accompanied by a video embedded below the numbered workflow (though the number steps reduced since the video was published):

 1. Download the *flussenv* [environment file](https://raw.githubusercontent.com/Ecohydraulics/flusstools-pckg/main/environment.yml) (right-click > *Save Link as ...* > select target directory).
 If needed, copy the file contents of `environment.yml` in a local text editor, such as {ref}`npp`, and save the file for example in a directory called *C:/temp/*).
 1. Open a command line
    * On *Windows*: *Anaconda Prompt* (`Windows` key > type `Anaconda Prompt` > hit `Enter`).